2. low pathogenicity (LPAI).

 - Standard (universal) precautions when handling any clinical waste, which must be placed in leak-proof biohazard bags or containers and disposed of safely.

 - Laundry should be classified as infected.

 - Long sleeve fluid repellent gowns and latex or similar non-latex gloves with tight fitting cuffs should be worn by all persons entering the room of a suspect or probable case.

 - Hypochlorite is the recommended disinfectant for environmental decontamination of areas where the suspect or probable avian influenza case has been in the hospital (e.g., A&E department).

-1. The importation and holding of HPAI virus strains (including subtypes H7N7) falls under the responsibility of the Department for the Environment, Food and Rural Affairs (DEFRA).
-Laboratories who wish to import and work with any of these strains need to meet the requirements of the Importation of Animals Pathogens Order 1980 (as amended) and The Specified Animal Pathogens Order 1998.
+1. The importation and holding of HPAI virus strains (including subtypes H7N7) fall under the responsibility of the Department for the Environment, Food and Rural Affairs (DEFRA).
+Laboratories who wish to import and work with any of these strains need to meet the requirements for the Importation of Animals Pathogens Order 1980 (as amended) and The Specified Animal Pathogens Order 1998.
 Any genetic modification work with these strains will also be required to comply with the Genetically Modified Organisms (Contained Use) Regulations 2000 as amended.

 © Crown copyright